uncle-barchen/ruqmoi/ruqmoi.md

  + Rune: ᛇ [Eiwaz/Yew](#αινιγματα)
    + poem: "Yew betokens hallowed ground; nothing ill is therein found."
    + keywords: Yggdrasil (the World Tree), sacred circle, the Runes, luck
++ The Wanderer's Oracle: Mountain ‖ Rain Clouds
+  + situation: The Wanderer pauses before the final mountain ascent.
+The rain has just cleared, but the climb is now slippery and treacherous.
+  + admonition: You might make the peak, but the risk is great.
+If you proceed, every step must be taken with deliberation, the safest ways of approach considered, and any special equipment brought out.
+Feeling lucky?
 + Greek Myth: The Odyssey - 2\.
 The Bag of Winds
   + overview: they arrive at the land of Aiolos, who gives Odysseus safe passage by tying up the winds in a bag.
-  + challenges: the sailors think the bag contains treasure and are jealous and mistrust Odysseus' generosity, so they open the bag while he sleeps.
+  + challenges: the sailors think the bag contains treasure, so they are jealous and mistrust Odysseus' generosity, and they open the bag while he sleeps.
   + result: back to square one, but things are worse because Aiolos figures out that Odysseus is cursed and refuses to help a second time.
   + comment: oh yeah! there's that trick (suppression), but its not going to work in this case-- the desire